Universal chiral quasi-steady states in periodically driven many-body systems: Many-body dynamics

 Viewing the construction of the $N_{\rm min}$-order scattering amplitude as a sequence of steps, each application of $\mathcal{U}$ reduces the harmonic-space separation between the virtual intermediate and the final (on-shell) state.
 These successive off-shell intermediates bring energy denominators of larger and larger magnitudes.
 After $n$ steps, one particle is transferred from the R to the L band, giving a jump in the sequence of energy denominators.
 The terms in this sequence, in units of $\delta m \omega$, are of order $-1,-2,\dots,-n,N_{\mathrm{min}}-n,N_{\mathrm{min}}-n-1,\dots,1$, see Fig.~\ref{fig:HighOrder}c.
 We write the corresponding transition amplitude as \be A^{(n)}_{\mathrm{inter}} \approx \frac{(-1)^n a_n} {n !
 (N_{\mathrm{min}}-n) ! (\delta m \omega )^{N_{\mathrm{min}}}} . \ee Here, $a_n \propto U^{N_{\mathrm{min}}}$ contains a sum of matrix elements of the interaction between the intermediate states.
 This gives the following rough estimate for the inter-band scattering rate (see Appendix~\ref{sec: estimate rate} for details): \be \Gamma_{\mathrm{inter}} \propto \Big \vert \sum_n A^{(n)}_{\mathrm{inter}} \Big \vert^2 \sim\ \left(\frac{\alpha U}{\Delta} \right)^{\frac{2\Delta}{\delta m \omega}}. \ee Here, $\alpha$ is an $O(1)$ numerical constant.

 Physically, in the regime $W \ll \omega \ll \Delta$ that we have considered, the dominant inter-band scattering processes are associated with $N_{\mathrm{min}}$ scattering events, each one involving the absorption of $\delta m$ energy quanta of $\omega$ from the driving field, such that the total absorbed energy is $\Delta$.
 We expect such processes to dominate as long as $\omega$ is not too small compared to $W$.
-If $W \gg \omega$, the typical change in $m$ in every scattering event scales with the width of the single-particle Floquet wavefunctions in harmonic space, $\delta m \sim W/\omega$.
-Hence we would have $N_{\mathrm{min}} \sim \frac{\Delta}{W}$ in Eq.~(\ref{eq:high-order}), and for low enough frequencies we expect $\Gamma_{\mathrm{inter}}$ to saturate. }